KiCad/kicad-source-mirror/Documentation/development/compiling.md

 The BUILD_GITHUB_PLUGIN option is used to control if the GitHub plug in is built.
 This option is enabled by default.

+## Integrated Spice simulator ## {#spice_opt}

+The KICAD_SPICE option is used to control if the Spice simulator interface for eeschema is built.
+When the options is enabled, it requires [ngspice][] to be available as a shared library.
+This option is disabled by default.

 # Getting the KiCad Source Code ## {#getting_src}

 There are several ways to get the KiCad source.
 If you want to build the stable version you